RTEMS/rtems-docs/user/tools/bsp-builder.rst

 ^^^^^^^^

-The following is a *tier-1* profile build of *all* on a machine where all the source and tools are located on fast SSD disks and the build happens an a spinning disk mounted under `build`.
+The following is a *tier-1* profile build of *all* on a machine where all the source and tools are located on fast SSD disks and the build happens on a spinning disk mounted under `build`.
 The build uses a development source tree that is configured and ready to build.
 The source can have local patches that need to be regression tested: